Categories

 on October 17, 2019

-From fintech challenger banks like Monzo and Atom to startups like digital mortgage broker Habito, the financial services industry is experiencing a wave of innovation that is completely reshaping the way companies and customers interact.
-New players, innovations and technology are transforming today's marketing of financial services.
+Fintech didn’t just change banking.
+It changed expectations.
+From fintech challenger banks like Monzo and Atom to startups like digital mortgage broker Habito, the financial services industry is experiencing a wave of innovation that is completely reshaping how companies and customers interact.
+Financial services marketing used to be about trust.
+Today, it’s about experience.

 The biggest change this wave of innovation has brought is an entirely customer-centric approach – something that has not previously been easy to achieve on a large scale.
 Now, working with clean-sheet technologies and dynamic staff cultures, financial services brands are finally able to create personalised customer experiences.
-These include both purely online as well as integrated online-offline customer-centric experiences.
+These include both purely online and integrated online-offline customer-centric experiences.

 Taking this customer-centric approach is critical for any financial services brand that wants to remain relevant today.

 Putting the customer first means asking the right questions to learn how customers think and determine how best to serve them.
-Many companies have made a start with Customer Experience (CX) initiatives delivering change into the service operation but this is not enough.
-Customer-centric experience means the whole organisation is focussed on the customer, not just marketing and service.
+Many companies have made a start with Customer Experience (CX) initiatives, delivering change into the service operation, but this is not enough.
+Customer-centric experience means the whole organisation is focused on the customer, not just marketing and service.
 That’s a challenge for the culture and technology in established players.

 But how can financial services brands adopt a customer-centric mindset of their own?
 Here are the five steps that marketers in the financial services sector need to know about: